ROC plotter using patient data:ROC Plotter

 What is the ROC Plotter?

 The ROC plotter is capable to link gene expression and response to therapy using transcriptome-level data of breast, ovarian, and colorectal cancer patients and glioblastomas.
 The custom plotter generates a ROC plot for user-uploaded data.

-A biomarker can be either prognostic or predictive.
-A prognostic marker predicts the natural history of disease, independent of treatment.
+A biomarker can be either predictive or prognostic.
+A predictive marker predicts benefit from a specific treatment; it helps to select a particular treatment over another.
+A prognostic marker predicts the natural history of disease (survival), independent of treatment.
 It can indicate a need for further treatment, but does not help to determine which treatment.
-A predictive marker predicts benefit from a specific treatment; it helps to select a particular treatment over another.
+The ROC Plotter is the first online transcriptome-level validation tool for predictive biomarkers.